-Geoffrey Berman, New York U.S. Attorney, recuses himself from Cohen investigation
+FBI raid on Trump attorney Cohen focused on documents related to payoffs for Daniels, McDougal

-Geoffrey Berman, the U.S. attorney for the Southern District of New York, has recused himself from the investigation into President Donald Trump’s personal attorney, Michael Cohen.
+The search warrant authorized the taking of records on both Ms. Daniels and Ms. McDougal, according to CNN, which first reported the story.

-On Monday, FBI agents raided Mr. Cohen’s home, office and a hotel where he was staying and seized numerous documents related to money paid to adult film actress Stormy Daniels.
+FBI agents were also said to have searched for information unrelated to Ms. Daniels or Ms. McDougal, including investments held by Mr. Cohen, including his ownership of two taxi medallions.

-Although the raid was executives by the U.S. attorney for the Southern District of New York, the man in charge of that office, interim U.S. Attorney Geoffrey Berman had recused himself from the investigation.
+News of the search warrant’s details comes amid reports Geoffrey Berman, the U.S. Attorney for the Southern District of New York, has recused himself from the Cohen investigation.
 Deputy Attorney General Rod Rosenstein was said to have approved Mr. Berman’s recusal.

 Mr. Berman, a Trump appointee, donated $5,400 to the president’s 2016 campaign, the New York Times reported in 2017.
 He volunteered for Mr. Trump’s New Jersey campaign operation and was once a law partner with former New York City Mayor Rudy Giluiani, one of the president’s top advocates during the election.